Momentous Magnesium Glycinate

 Best Magnesium Supplement for Sleep 2026: Glycinate vs Citrate vs Other Forms

 Sleep is the single highest-leverage health behavior most people neglect.
-And magnesium — the fourth most abundant mineral in your body — plays a direct, well-documented role in nearly every aspect of sleep quality.
+And magnesium — the fourth most abundant mineral in the body — plays a direct, well-documented role in nearly every aspect of sleep quality (de Baaij JHF et al., Physiol Rev, 2015, doi:10.1152/physrev.00012.2014, PMID: 25540137).

 The problem is the magnesium supplement market is a mess.
 There are at least eight forms of magnesium on shelves, each with different absorption rates, mechanisms, and side effects.
 Most people grab “magnesium” off the shelf without knowing which form they are buying — and end up disappointed when it does not help, or worse, spends the night in the bathroom.